 Consuming too much sodium is considered a risk factor for a number of health conditions, including high blood pressure (hypertension).
 Given that high blood pressure is a leading cause of cardiovascular disease—it accounts for two-thirds of all strokes and half of all heart disease cases, it’s no wonder so many people are feeling salty about sodium.

-The good news is, while the individual Nutrisystem meals and snacks vary in their sodium content, all of the Nutrisystem programs fall within the United States Department of Agriculture’s (USDA’s) recommendation for the general adult population—2,300 milligrams or less of sodium daily.
+The good news is, while the individual Nutrisystem meals and snacks vary in their sodium content, all of the Nutrisystem programs are designed to align with the USDA’s recommended daily intake of 2,300 mg of sodium or less for the general adult population (Dietary Guidelines for Americans, 2020 – 2025).
+The actual sodium level may vary based on which weight loss program you choose and which grocery food items you add to your diet plan.
 Considering that USDA reports indicate that the average American eats about 3,300 mg of sodium a day, Nutrisystem can be a great way to cut salt while you lose weight.

-The best part is, if you need (or want) to reduce your salt intake even further, all you have to do is call one of our counselors at 1-800-585-5483.
+The best part is, if you need (or want) to reduce your salt intake even further, all you have to do is call one of our Weight Loss Coaches at 1-800-585-5483.
 They are happy to help you customize an even lower sodium plan of 1,500 mg of sodium a day.

 Need help shaking your salt habit?
 Try these seven simple tips: